slcdlvpr/PipelineSetup/README.md

 <img src = "https://github.com/slcdlvpr/PipelineSetup/blob/main/Images/hyperparameter.JPG" />

 <strong>Parameter Sampling</strong>
 I used RandomParameterSampling because it supports both discrete and continuous hyperparameters.
 It supports early termination of low-performance runs and supports early stopping policies.
 In random sampling, hyperparameter values are randomly selected from the defined search space.
 This sampling technique was shown to be comparable to full grid sampling results in earlier labs.

+## HyperParameter Definitions
+In our random sampling approach the following are explanations of the hyperparameters used;  C: smaller values specify stronger regularization, max_iter : maximum number of iterations taken for the solvers to converge values are randomly selected from the defined value ranges.

 <strong>Early Stopping Policy</strong>
 <p> The early stopping policy I chose was Bandit Policy because it is based on slack factor and evaluation interval.
 Bandit terminates runs where the primary metric is not within the specified slack factor compared to the best performing run. <a href = 'https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive.banditpolicy?view=azure-ml-py&preserve-view=true#&preserve-view=truedefinition'> More Info</a></p